 If your parents don't want you hanging around with the opposite sex (which is another issue, but relevant), assure them that there will be a lot of people going.
 If they don't like you being out past a certain hour, see a movie and be back before that time.
 After a while, you can start asking for more.
 They will get more comfortable with you leaving the house.
 Just give them what they want somewhat (like a text message when you get there) and don't push too far too quickly.

-And really, it's not so much as "asking" as putting your foot down.
+Really, it's not so much as "asking" as putting your foot down.
 This may be hard at first, but if you open yourself up to a "yes or no" question, they're going to automatically say no, because they said so.
 An example of this would be "I want to go to the movies this Friday with so and so.
-A lot of people will be there and I'll be home by xxx.
+A lot of people will be there and I'll be home by [insert time].
 I'll text you when I get there."

 Depending on how they answer, you may end up having to barter and convince them.
 "I've been doing really well in school lately and I don't go out a lot.
-I'll be sure to be careful, xxx is driving."
+I'll be sure to be careful, [insert name of responsible friend] is driving."
 It also helps if your parents know who you are hanging out with.
 If you have to bring them by, go for it.
-Play video games, ask if they can come over for dinner, etc. If you're parents are comfortable with your choice in friends, they'll be less likely to say no.
+Play video games, ask if they can come over for dinner, etc. If your parents are comfortable with your choice in friends, they'll be less likely to say no.

 I can't stress how important it is to keep trying and pushing your boundaries.
 Depending on how overprotective and how hard it is for you to get your parents to agree to let you have your way, the longer it'll take to get them used to the idea.

-One of the things my mom always complained about it that I was "given a little freedom and then I took advantage of it."
+My mom always complained that I was "given a little freedom and then I took advantage of it."
 Yeah, because I had been cooped up for years and years!
-But realistically, this made it harder to get her used to the idea of me going out.
+But, realistically, this made it harder to get her used to the idea of me going out.
 I probably should have taken it slower, but by that time I was 19 or 20 and I knew that she was being unreasonable.